Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines

 \subsubsection{For block-diagonal input state of a system, a block-diagonal catalyst is enough}

 Note, for a block-diagonal input state of a system, a block-diagonal catalyst is enough.
-This can be seen from the fact that the semi-local thermal operations are time-translation symmetric with respect to (sub-)system Hamiltonians and the weighted Hamiltonian of the systems (see Section \ref{sec:TimeTransSym}).
+This can be seen from the fact that the semi-local thermal operations are time-translation symmetric with respect to the Hamiltonian of the systems $H_{S_{12}}$ (see main text).
 This is also true in the presence of catalysts.
-Therefore, the catalytic semi-local thermal operations are time-translation symmetric with respect to the weighted Hamiltonian of the catalyst.
+Therefore, the catalytic semi-local thermal operations are time-translation symmetric with respect to the joint Hamiltonian of the system and the catalyst, $H_{S_{12}} + H_{C_{12}}$.
 Mathematically, for the catalytic semi-local thermal transformation $\rho_{S_{12}} \otimes \rho_{C_{12}} \rightarrow \Lambda(\rho_{S_{12}} \otimes \rho_{C_{12}})= \sigma_{S_{12}} \otimes \rho_{C_{12}}$, it means

-where $H_{C_{12}}^{\beta_1 \beta_2}=\beta_1 H_{C_1} \otimes \mathbb{I} + \mathbb{I} \otimes \beta_2 H_{C_2}$ is the weighted Hamiltonian of the catalyst.
-Due to these time-translation symmetries, the block diagonal elements of both system $S_{12}$ and $C_{12}$ evolve fully independently of the off-diagonal elements.
+Due to this time-translation symmetry, the block diagonal elements of the $S_{12}C_{12}$ composite evolve fully independently of the off-diagonal elements.
+Further, these block-diagonal elements can be expressed as the tensor-products of block-diagonal elements arising from the system $S_{12}$ and the catalyst $C_{12}$ corresponding to the energy eigenbases of their own Hamiltonians.
 For an initial state $\rho_{S_{12}}$ block-diagonal in energy bases, the block-diagonal part of the catalyst state only participates during the transformation.
-Therefore, a catalyst in a state block-diagonal in energy is enough.
+Therefore, a catalyst in a state block-diagonal in its energy eigenbases is enough.